Embassy of Sweden, Ottawa

 The Embassy of Sweden in Ottawa is Sweden's diplomatic mission in Canada.
 The Swedish embassy in Canada represents the Swedish government in Canada and The Bahamas.
 The embassy is located in ByWard Market in the downtown core of the capital of Ottawa.
-Ambassador since 2019 is Urban Ahlin.
+Ambassador since 2023 is Signe Burgstaller.
 Sweden also has nine honorary consulates in Canada.

-Tasks

-The embassy is the formal communication link between the Swedish and Canadian governments.
-The ambassador leads the embassy's work and is Sweden's official representative in Canada.
-The embassy monitor and report to the Swedish government on political, economic and financial events and happenings in Canada that are important for bilateral relations.
+History

+In August 1943, the Swedish government decided to establish a diplomatic mission in Ottawa and close the Consulate General of Sweden, Montreal.
+Consul General in Montreal Per Wijkman was appointed as the envoy to Ottawa.
+In March 1956, an agreement was reached between the Swedish and Canadian governments on the mutual elevation of the two countries' legations to embassies.
+In connection with this, on 16 March, the Swedish government appointed the newly appointed envoy there, Oscar Thorsing, as Sweden's ambassador in Ottawa.

+Staff and tasks

+The embassy serves as the official communication channel between the Swedish and Canadian governments, led by the Ambassador who represents Sweden in Canada.
+It monitors and reports on political, economic, and financial developments in Canada that impact bilateral relations.
+The embassy also acts as a Swedish public authority, handling consular and migration matters such as issuing passports, certificates, visas, and providing assistance to Swedes in emergencies.
+Additionally, the embassy promotes Swedish culture, trade, and research in Canada, working closely with Business Sweden to enhance trade relations and support Swedish companies in navigating trade barriers and complex contracts in Canada.
+Sweden's presence is further supported by Honorary Consuls in several Canadian cities.

 Buildings

 Chancery

-From 1943 to 1944, the chancery was located at the Chateau Laurier Hotel in Ottawa.
-In 1945, the embassy was located to a building next to the ambassadorial residence, at 720 Manor Avenue in Rockcliffe Park.
+From 1943 to 1944, the chancery was located at the Chateau Laurier Hotel at 1 Rideau Street in Downtown Ottawa.
+In 1945, the chancery was located to a building next to the ambassadorial residence, at 720 Manor Avenue in Rockcliffe Park.
 819 Coltrin Road was the location of the residence.
-In 1949, an embassy chancellery was opened at 1462 Bishop Street in Montreal.
-In 1950, the location of the embassy was still 720 Manor Avenue but the residence was located at 219 Coltrin Road in Rockcliffe Park and the Montreal chancellery had moved to 1511 Bishop Street.
+In 1949, a legation office was opened at 1462 Bishop Street in Montreal.
+From 1950 to 1953, the legation office was located at Bishop Court Apartments on 1511 Bishop Street.

-The years 1958–1964, the embassy was located in Suite 704 at 140 Wellington Street, opposite the West Block building.
+In 1950, the chancery was still located at 720 Manor Avenue but the residence was located at 219 Coltrin Road in Rockcliffe Park.
+The years 1958–1964, the chancery was located in Suite 704 in the Victoria Building at 140 Wellington Street, opposite the West Block building.
 In 1965 it moved to Suite 604 at the same address where it remained until 1979.
-The years 1980–1989, the embassy was located at 441 Maclaren Street in Centretown.
+The years 1980–1989, the embassy was located at 441 MacLaren Street in Centretown.
 Since 1990, the embassy is located at 377 Dalhousie Street in ByWard Market.